TylerTemp/SaintsField/README.md

 ### Change Log ###

-**5.4.0**

-1. Add: `HashSet` now supported in "Extended Serialization"
-2. Add: `AdvancedDropdown`/`TreeDropdown` now merge empty paging to a compact mode
-3. Add: `ValueButtons`, `OptionsValueButtons`, `PairsValueButtons` to pick a value directly from the field buttons
-4. Fix: When ordering fields, using the first name matched method order when all the method's matching failed
-5. Fix: `InfoBox`, `Separator` not work on a bare method (no `ShowInInspector`, no `Button`)
+**5.4.1**

+1. Fix: `Expandable` foldout icon incorrect status
+2. Fix: `SaintsEditorWindow` failed to use code analysisUtils to get a correct order
+3. Add: You can use `../` to walk upward to get a callback/property for dropdowns [#336](https://github.com/TylerTemp/SaintsField/discussions/336)

 Note: all `Handle` attributes (draw stuff in the scene view) are in stage 1, which means the arguments might change in the future.